NIFTy-PPL/NIFTy/paper.md

 # Core Components

 \texttt{NIFTy.re} brings tried and tested structured GP models and VI algorithms to JAX.
-GP models are especially useful for imaging problems, while VI algorithms are essential to probing high dimensional posteriors, which are often encountered in imaging problems.
+GP models are especially useful for imaging problems, while VI algorithms are essential to probing high-dimensional posteriors, which are often encountered in imaging problems.
 \texttt{NIFTy.re} infers the parameters of interest from noisy data given a stochastic mapping from the parameters of interest to the data.

 \texttt{NIFTy} and \texttt{NIFTy.re} build up hierarchical models for the posterior.